Academic Catalog 2024-2025

 Off-Campus Housing

-All single freshman, sophomore, and junior undergraduate students under the age of 23 are required to live in university housing.
+All single freshman, sophomore, and junior students in an undergraduate program under the age of 23 are required to live in university housing.
 Exceptions to this policy are married students, students living with parents, or students residing in a live-in work situation.
 Seniors can choose to live on or off campus, and do so during the spring housing selection.
 The choice to live on campus is for the full academic year.
 When approved by the housing office, some junior students are permitted to live off campus.
 Campus housing is guaranteed to freshmen, sophomores, and juniors.
 PLNU cannot guarantee housing for senior students, but works to facilitate as many students who desire to live on-campus as possible.

 Students requesting to live off campus must indicate their desire to do so on the housing application within established deadlines, through the Office of Residential Life.
 Each petition is carefully verified.